 "Person" is given a broad definition in the Interpretation Acts of most provinces and territories.
 See, e.g., Interpretation Act, R.S.B.C.
 1996, c.
 238, s.
-29. The intent of this definition is to extend further the definition of "person" to embrace unincorporated organizations, governments, and departments or branches of governments.
+29 ("'person' includes a corporation, partnership or party, and the personal or other legal representatives of a person to whom the context can apply according to law").
+The intent of this definition is to extend further the definition of "person" to embrace unincorporated organizations, governments, and departments or branches of governments.
 In some cases, these bodies may be members of UNAs.
 There is no reason to deny them the benefits that flow from the Uniform Act.